 - What do you hope people take away from your art?

 From my work, I hope people view the world through my perspective.
 I would also like to focus on the importance of moments that we hardly get to appreciate especially since they pass by so quickly.

 - Tell us about your latest project.

-Recently I worked as a main videographer and organiser at The Hills Festival, Shillong.
+Recently I worked as a main videographer and organizer at The Hills Festival, Shillong.
 I learned so much about event management and got the opportunity to meet plenty of other photographers and videographers.
 It helped me learn how to handle pressure, especially on a large level, while working faster and more efficiently.